mathieulinel/mathieulinel/README.md

-- 👋 Hi, I’m @mathieulinel
+- 👋 Hi, I’m @mathieulinel, a data analyst passionate about sustainability and managing our ressources responsibly.
-- 👀 I’m interested in sustainable development and how to mitigate human activities' impact
+- 🏢 I have experience building data pipelines with Dataform, manipulating data with python and SQL (postGRE and BigQuery), visualising it with Looker or python, or playing around in GCP (Functions, Scheduler, Logs Explorer...).
-- 🌱 I’m currently learning python (pandas, matplotlib, requests...), SQL (PostgreSQL), Tableau
+- 🌱 I’m currently learning how to become an analytics engineer and become proficient in dataform, dbt,
-- 💞️ I’m looking to collaborate on a positive impact project as a data analyst
+- 💞️ I’m looking to collaborate on a positive impact projects
 - 📫 How to reach me by mail: mathieu.linel@gmail.com

 <!---